newrelic/docs-website/src/content/whats-new/2021/10/data-nerd-days.md

 getStartedLink: 'https://hopin.com/events/data-nerd-days-2-0'
 ---
 **What is Data Nerd Days?**
-They're New Relic live's digital conference curated especially for engineers.
+They're New Relic's live digital conference curated especially for engineers.
 We’ll be covering a broad range of topics including best practices, new innovations, and more.
 We will directly answer your questions on how to plan, build, deploy and operate great software using New Relic.

 **Register to level up your game and for a chance to win prizes!**
 If you [register](https://hopin.com/events/data-nerd-days-2-0) today and are one of the first 500 to register, you are automatically entered to win a Nintendo Switch.
 All attendees win sweet swag but the more sessions you go to, the more likely you are to win a Playstation 5 or an Xbox Series X.